 Ensure your fruit and vegetables are organically and locally grown if possible, and that you are not using any pesticides in your own garden …even if those weeds do look unsightly on the driveway!

 2. Build a bee hotel

 Like human hotels, by building a bee hotel, you’ll be supplying accommodation, refreshment, and even breakfast for bees.
+Building a bee hotel is an easy way to save your local bees.
 Follow this step-by-step guide on how to build and where to put a bee hotel.